vert

 Etymology

-Inherited from Old French vert, from Vulgar Latin virdis, syncopated from Classical Latin viridis.
-Cf. Italian, Portuguese, and Spanish verde.
+Inherited from Middle French and Old French vert, from Vulgar Latin virdis, syncopated from Classical Latin viridis.
+Compare Italian, Portuguese, and Spanish verde.
+The Old French -t is due to regular final devoicing.
+The feminine was originally also vert and was extended with -e only during Middle French times, thus keeping the devoiced sound.

 Pronunciation